Workplace-Ninja-User-Group-Denmark/.github/profile/README.md

 Velkommen til GitHub-repositoriet for **Workplace Ninjas User Group Denmark** 🎉
 Her samler vi materialer fra vores meetups og community-aktiviteter – især **slides**, **session-noter** og **relevante links**.

+EN:
+Workplace Ninja User Group Denmark is a Danish User Group with a focus on Microsoft 365, Microsoft Security, Microsoft Cloud Productivity, as well as surrounding technologies.

+The User Group is free for anyone and everyone interested in Microsoft technologies such as Microsoft 365, Microsoft Security, Modern Workplace, Office 365, Microsoft Teams, Endpoint Manager, and Microsoft Azure.

+The goal of this group is to inform, educate and share knowledge, in areas related to the technologies above.
+The meetings will be held as online meetings.

 ## Indhold i dette GitHub repo

 Typisk finder du: